kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	// Override for the Pod's tolerations.
 	Tolerations []corev1.Toleration `json:"tolerations,omitempty"`
 }

+type PodSpecOverrideTargetJob struct {
+	// Name is the target training job name for which the PodSpec is overridden.
+	Name string `json:"name"`
+}

 // ContainerOverride represents parameters that can be overridden using PodSpecOverride.